microsoft/azure-shortcuts-for-java/README.md

 In essence, the above is the shortcuts API's take on the "builder pattern + fluent interface + factory pattern + extra smarts" combo in action.
 It's just that instead of the more traditional `.create()` or `new` naming, the shortcuts use **`.define()`** or **`.update()`** for creating/updating objects.
 And instead of the more conventional `.build()`, the shortcuts use **`.provision()`** or **`.apply()`**.

+> :warning: TODO Update functionality is only beginning to be implemented in the shortcuts

 ### Naming patterns

 In general, the shortcut naming tends to be consistent with the Azure SDK.
-However, it does not follow the SDK naming blindly.
+However, it does not follow the SDK naming rigorously.
 Sometimes, simplicity or succinctness trumps consistency (e.g. Azure SDK has `VirtualNetwork`, shortcuts have `Network`.).

 Some helpful pointers: